|Approved by||Senate, 18 April 2018|

 - Invoicing and payment of costs shall be carried out in accordance with the University of Otago Accounts Receivable Procedure.

 5. Approval and recording process for student visits lasting more than seven days

-i. provision of personal details, personal and emergency contact details, department and details, and intended dates for the proposed visit, and
+- provision of personal details, personal and emergency contact details, department and host details, and intended dates for the proposed visit, and

-(f) Visiting student records held in the Visiting Student System shall be subject to the University’s Records Management Policy and Policy on Access to, and use of, Personal Information.
+- Visiting student records held in the Visiting Student System shall be subject to the University’s Information and Records Management Policy and Policy on Access to, and use of, Personal Information.